kaltura/DeveloperPortalDocs/documentation/08_Video-Analytics-and-Insights/AnalyticsAPIDocSet.md

 You can read more about currently supported aggregations [here]().

-Every report in Analytics is made up of Dimensions, Metrics and Filters.
+Every insight report is comprised of Dimensions, Metrics and Filters.
 Dimensions and Metrics are explained above.
 Filters determine how the data will be filtered.
 For example, instead of returning all user activity for a particular category, a report can return only data for a certain country.

 What to read next:
-* **[Dimensions dictionary](https://github.com/kaltura/DeveloperPortalDocs/blob/master/documentation/08_Video-Analytics-and-Insights/DimensionsLexicon.md):** Features a list of the dimenstions and their meaning within the Kaltura Analytics project.
+* **[Dimensions dictionary](https://github.com/kaltura/DeveloperPortalDocs/blob/master/documentation/08_Video-Analytics-and-Insights/DimensionsLexicon.md):** Features a list of the dimenstions and their meaning within the Kaltura Video Insights project.
-* **[Metrics dictionary](https://github.com/kaltura/DeveloperPortalDocs/blob/master/documentation/08_Video-Analytics-and-Insights/MetricsLexicon.md):** Features a list of the metrics and their meaning within the Kaltura Analytics project.
+* **[Metrics dictionary](https://github.com/kaltura/DeveloperPortalDocs/blob/master/documentation/08_Video-Analytics-and-Insights/MetricsLexicon.md):** Features a list of the metrics and their meaning within the Kaltura Video Insights project.
 * **[Player events guide](https://github.com/kaltura/DeveloperPortalDocs/blob/master/documentation/08_Video-Analytics-and-Insights/EventTrackingAPI.md):** Details the available Player events.
 * **Supported aggregations:** Features an overview and actual aggregations implemented for the following supported aggregations:
   * **[Event Tracking API](https://github.com/kaltura/DeveloperPortalDocs/blob/master/documentation/08_Video-Analytics-and-Insights/EventTrackingAPI.md)**
-* **Kaltura Analytics User Guide**
+* **Kaltura Video Insights User Guide**
 * **Event Tracking**
      * With the Kaltura Player
      * With a non-Kaltura Player